 I then knew what I wanted to do.

 I graduated college in 1981 with a BFA and with the money I earned from ''Talester the Lizard'', I bought a Subaru Brat and traveled across the country.
 When I returned, I moved to Connecticut and married Elizabeth Shanahan (Betsy), who was going to school to be an Art Teacher.
 I paid the bills by working as a cook and then as a carpenter, while at night I worked on my books.
 It took about six years before I could make a full time living in children's books.
 Betsy and I spent many years building a house on an abandoned pig farm which was once run by her grandparents.
 The house was surrounded by acres of woods and I got to pursue my love of nature.
-In time, birds, amphibians, and insects became my main focus of interest and they still are.
 I am an avid bird watcher and for two years I served as president of the New Haven Bird Club.
 I also created a county-wide survey on the bird population visiting our feeders in the winter, and a worldwide birding event called the "BIG SIT!".
 The BIG SIT! occurs every October and is a competition in which people try and see how many bird species they can count from their stationary circles within a 24 hour period.
 It now takes place in 12 countries!
 I've been involved in many conservation issues and served as president of the Killingworth Land Conservation Trust, and chairman of the Inland Wetlands Commission.
 In August of 1994, I cofounded the CT Butterfly Association.
 As much as I love butterfly watching, it's the moths that really shine for me and wrote a non-children's book titled Discovering Moths.
 Discovering Amphibians followed in spring 2006.
 In spring of 2008 I completed a field guide to identifying and recognizing the songs of crickets and katydids of the Northeast (Guide to Night Singing Insects of the Northeast - Stackpole Books - 2009).
 This was followed by Cricket Radio: Tuning In To the Night-Singing Insects - Harvard - 2011).
-I'm playing with bugs again!
-It's great how life sometimes travels in circles.
+I'm still playing with bugs!

 In 2001, I took on one of the more exciting jobs in my career as a muralist for the Museum of Science in Boston.
 The backdrops and large mural are of different habitats for a fascinating exhibit called A Bird's World.